-When we divided the $7,242 we spent on Thousand Trails over 6 years by the 823 nights we spent in the TT system, we ended up paying an average of $8.80 per night at Thousand Trails campgrounds.
+When we divided the $7,242 we spent on Thousand Trails over six years by the 823 nights we spent in the TT system; we ended up paying an average of $8.80 per night at Thousand Trails campgrounds.

-If you want to upgrade your membership for more options (eg. for full timers / extended travelers) you will most likely want an Elite membership, or something with similar benefits.
-Most people end up spending somewhere between $3,000 – $8,000 on a Thousand Trails membership upgrade, depending on the type of membership, and whether they buy new or used/resale.
+If you want to upgrade your membership for more options (e.g., for full-timers / extended travelers) you will most likely want an Elite membership or something with similar benefits.
+Most people spend somewhere between $3,000 – $8,000 on a Thousand Trails membership upgrade, depending on the membership type and whether they buy new or used/resale.
 Each option has its merits.
 There is no one ‘best’ membership.